LingXii/DsvLabeler/README.md

 Classify every region by height and thickness of the region.
 The rule of classification is like:
 ![fig3](https://github.com/LingXii/DsvLabeler/blob/master/res/fig3.png)
 Function `ClassiSeg()` is used to do this step.
 Finally, we get a semantic segmentation result.

+# Using PCL - LCCPSegmentation Algorithm
+Function `LCCP_seg(string s_time)` in `pclmethod.cpp` is used to do segmentation using LCCP algorithm, which input the timestamp and return the labeled point cloud pointer.
+This function need point cloud data, you can transform the dsvl data to point cloud format by `transformToPclFormat()` function.
+Then The labeled point cloud will be projected to the range image, and the rule-based classifier mentioned before will help to classify every region.
+Now, two mode is defined in line 12,13 in `main.cpp`.
+If you're in mode `RG`, you will use region growing method to do segmentation and get the point cloud data transformed by dsvl data.
+If you're in mode `LCCP`, you will use LCCP method to do segmentation.

+# Evaluating result
+File `acc.py` is used to evaluate the segmentation and classification result.
+Before you run the code, ground truth images and result images should be in the `IMAGE_PATH`.